 How to Learn

-The technique is taught at ten-day residential courses
+The technique is taught at 10-day residential courses

-During courses participants follow a prescribed Code of Discipline, learn the basics of the method, and practice sufficiently to experience its beneficial results.
+During courses participants follow a prescribed Code of Discipline, learn the basics of the method, and practise sufficiently to experience its beneficial results.

 By the fourth day the mind is calmer and more focused, better able to undertake the practice of Vipassana itself: observing sensations throughout the body, understanding their nature, and developing equanimity by learning not to react to them.

 Finally, on the last full day participants learn the meditation of loving kindness or goodwill towards all, in which the purity developed during the course is shared with all beings.

 The entire practice is actually a mental training.
 Just as we use physical exercises to improve our bodily health, Vipassana can be used to develop a healthy mind.

 Because it has been found to be genuinely helpful, great emphasis is put on preserving the technique in its original, authentic form.
 It is not taught commercially, but instead is offered freely.
 No person involved in its teaching receives any material remuneration.
 There are no charges for the courses – not even to cover the cost of food and accommodation.
 All expenses are met by donations from people who, having completed a course and experienced the benefits of Vipassana, wish to give others the opportunity to benefit from it also.

 Of course, the results come gradually through continued practice.
 It is unrealistic to expect all problems to be solved in ten days.
 Within that time, however, the essentials of Vipassana can be learned so that it can be applied in daily life.
 The more the technique is practised, the greater the freedom from misery, and the closer the approach to the ultimate goal of full liberation.
 Even ten days can provide results which are vivid and obviously beneficial in everyday life.